The 90-day wall

 D7, remote work, or another route?

 Portugal's appeal is broad, but the visa route should be narrow.
-The official visa portal lists retirement and passive income under fixed residency, and remote work/digital nomad under both temporary-stay and residency categories.
+The official visa portal lists retirement and passive income under D7-style planning, and remote work/digital nomad under both temporary-stay and residency categories.
 That distinction should be settled before property or school decisions.

 Passive income